Thraka/thraka.github.io/articles/tutorials/get-started/drawing-on-a-console.md

 02. Draw shapes on the console.

     Draw a Line.
 Simply sets the colors and glyph of all cells that fall in the path of a line.
-The line is made from a starting coordinate an ending coordinate.
+The line is made from a starting coordinate to the ending coordinate.

     ```csharp
     // Start XY, End XY, Foreground color, Background color, Glyph character